FTChinese/subscription-api/_doc/iap.md

 See https://tools.ietf.org/html/rfc6750#section-2.1

-Generate an access token for your app in Superyard. *DO NOT* use your personal access tokens here since personal access tokens might be invoked any moment.
+Generate an access token for your app in Superyard. *DO NOT* use your personal access tokens here since personal access tokens might be revoked any moment.

-### Conventions
+## Conventions

 Client should take HTTP status above 400 as error.
 Error response always returned a body: